-The student can name the main sensor principles used in robotics.
+Students can name the main sensor principles used in robotics.

-The student can explain the data flow from physical measurement through digitization to the use of the recorded data for feature extraction, state estimation and semantic scene understanding.
+Students can explain the data flow from physical measurement through digitization to the use of the recorded data for feature extraction, state estimation and semantic scene understanding.

-The student is able to propose and justify suitable sensor concepts for common tasks in robotics.
+Students are able to propose and justify suitable sensor concepts for common tasks in robotics.

 The lecture supplements the lecture Robotics I with a broad overview of sensors used in robotics.
-The lecture focuses on visual perception, object detection, simultaneous localization and mapping (SLAM) and semantic scene interpretation.
+The lecture focuses on visual perception, object recognition, semantic scene interpretation, and (inter-)active perception.
 The lecture is divided into two parts: